meribold/muccadoro/README.md

 By now, you should have muccadoro installed and no other step is required.

-### As an alternate version you can follow these steps:
+### As an alternate method you can follow these steps:

 Put `muccadoro` inside some directory in your `PATH`, e.g. `~/bin/` (or `~/.local/bin/`):